top of page

 Family Connections Counsellor at Associated Youth Services of Peel (AYSP)

 For almost two and a half years I worked as part of the Family Connections intervention program in order to stabilize crisis and high levels of conflict within families.
-This included safety planning, goal setting, service plan reviews, and using various models tailored to fit individual client needs.
-I often worked with families to enhance parenting skills and improve parent-child/youth relationships.
-In addition, I coordinated with other service providers (school social workers, hospital staff, etc ) to ensure a collaborative approach.

 Co-facilitator of Six-Month Dialectical Behaviour Therapy (DBT) Skills Group with AYSP